 4) Frequent adherence monitoring:

 Consider your agents’ opinions when you develop company policies.
-Hold meetings where you can involve your staffs.
-Motivate them to give their inputs, and discuss with your teammates before bringing any changes in the schedule and make sure your team is comfortable.
+Hold meetings where you can involve your staff.
+Motivate them to give their inputs, discuss with your teammates before bringing any changes in the schedule and make sure your team is comfortable.
 Define each policy clearly to them to avoid any sort of confusion and if they don’t agree allow them to provide constructive feedback for improvement.
 This would definitely help you to improve the adherence level in your call center.

 5) Offer rewards who appreciate schedule adherence: